katreinhart/askify-api-v2/README.md

 1. You will need [Go](http://golang.org) installed to run this project.
 1. Fork and clone the repository to your local machine into your ```$GOPATH``` (usually /Users/(your user name)/go/).
 1. Navigate into the project folder and run ```go install``` to install dependencies.
-1. You will need a local postgres server running - [here](https://launchschool.com/blog/how-to-install-postgresql-on-a-mac) is a good overview on how to do that.
+1. You will need a local postgres server running - [here](https://launchschool.com/blog/how-to-install-postgresql-on-a-mac) is a good overview on how to do that on MacOS.
 1. Create a local postgres database called askify_v2_dev.
 1. Change the name of ```.env.sample``` to ```.env``` and edit the file with your credentials or secret key as necessary
 1. ```go run main.go``` will run the server locally, and you can test API endpoints from Postman or similar.